What makes one person wise beyond their years, and another, young at heart?

 Quite simply, an Old Soul is a person who feels much older than their age reflects.
 This feeling is often accompanied by the gift of empathy, high intelligence, intuition, and keen insight into the human condition.

-Old Souls are often social outsiders who feel as though they don’t “belong” in this world, or this period of time.
+Old Souls are often outsiders looking in, they feel as though they don’t “belong” in this world, or this period of time.
 As a result, most Old Souls long for a sense of true meaning, purpose and inner fulfillment that money, power, and success can’t achieve.
 This longing is often described as the thirst to “return back home.”

 10 Signs That You’re An Old Soul